thtang/CheXNet-with-localization/README.md

 ### Note :
-In my .py script, I used the following script to assign the task running on GPU 0.<br>
+In our .py script, I used the following script to assign the task running on GPU 0.<br>

 ```
 import os